aersoy3535/meals-app/README.md

 This project is based on FreeCodeCamp's Youtube video which called "React JavaScript Framework for Beginners – Project-Based Course".

+You can reach out the project from [Replit](https://mealsapp.ardaersoy.repl.co/)

 * Changes that I made;

   * Changed like button